 That would be Gibraltar!

 Ditch the car for a couple of hours on the mainland and walk across for a tour of The Rock (remember your passport).

 After Gibraltar, you are just a few kilometres from Tarifa, famous for its surfing beaches.
 You are then starting to go northwards, with the Atlantic Ocean to your left.

-Last stop will be historic Cadiz, said to be the oldest city in Western Europe.
+Last stop is historic Cadiz, one of the oldest cities in Western Europe.
 Your journey of some 1152 kilometres (12.5 hours by car) will be at an end.

 America’s Route 66 was effectively decommissioned in 1985 when its old road sections were bypassed by several new Interstate Highways.
-In Spain, the N-340 is still as vibrant as ever, despite being officially re-named the A7, following a national transport revamp.
+In Spain, the N-340 is still as vibrant as ever, despite its new name (A7).
 But the spirit of the name lives on…

 This article first appeared in the magazine Dreamlife, which has a circulation of 60,000 in the Costa del Sol.